praveen-ravichandran/MovieTicketBooking/README.md

 }
 ```

-##### Response on Success:
+##### Response on Successful Ticket Blocking:

 A unique request Id will be returned.
-The system is designed in such a way that the reqId shall be used for the Third party Payments and as well as to push/track the ticket status through Websocket.
+The system is designed in such a way that the reqId shall be used for the Third party Payments as well as to push/track the ticket status through Websocket.

 ```
 {